mgrebenets/mgrebenets.github.io/_posts/2015-03-17-hackerrank-in-swift---reuse-io.md

 - `BUILD_DIR` is the place to put build output.
 Don't forget to put it in your `.gitignore` and remove it as part of `clean` target.
 - `OSX_SDK` is the path to current Mac OS X SDK.

 One important note is the use of `:=` instead of just `=` when assigning values to the variables.
 If right side of assignment is one of the makefile functions, like `shell` to execute shell command, or `dir`, then each time you reference a variable, for example `$(OSX_SDK)`, the shell command will be executed.
 If the command is expensive, this will slow down execution of your makefile targets.
-Using `:=` ensures that variable is assigned a value only when initialized and when referenced later on, will use that initial value.
+Using `:=` ensures that variable is assigned a value only when initialized, when it's reference later on it uses that initial value.

 Next block declares group of variables used as a reference to Swift executables, StdIO module and library name.

-Then there are 2 variables and 2 functions realted to test cases configuration.
+Then there are 2 variables and 2 functions related to test cases configuration.
 To get more details about `tc-path` function, check out [previous post]({% post_url 2015-03-16-hackerrank-in-swift---makefiles %}).
 Declaring targets as phony is something that's explained in that article as well.

 Finally, the `%.swift` target runs all the compile commands.
 This code is almost identical to the shell code we had before, with minor differences.